-Beth Hecht.
+Beth P. Hecht.
 Ms. Hecht joined our company in January 2018 and serves as Senior Vice President, General Counsel and Corporate Secretary.
-Ms. Hecht has over twenty-five years of experience as a corporate executive in the life sciences industry, most recently serving from 2012 to 2018 as managing director and chief legal and administrative officer of Auven Therapeutics, a global biotechnology and pharmaceutical private equity firm.
+Ms. Hecht has over twenty-five years of experience as a corporate executive in the life sciences industry, most recently serving from 2012 to 2018 as managing director and chief legal and administrative officer of Auven Therapeutics, a global biotechnology and pharmaceutical private equity firm from 2012 to 2018.
 From November 2013 through November 2014, Ms. Hecht also served as corporate secretary and legal and compliance advisor at Durata Therapeutics, a biopharmaceutical company.
 Prior to that, she was senior vice president, general counsel and corporate secretary at the Sun Products Corporation from March 2009 through September 2012, and prior to that executive vice president and general counsel of MedPointe Healthcare, Inc., a pharmaceutical company.
-Ms. Hecht has served on the board of directors of Neos Therapeutics, Inc., a pharmaceutical company, since September 2015 where she chairs the nominating and corporate governance committee.
+Since March 2021, Ms. Hecht has served on the board of directors of Iterum Therapeutics plc, a clinical stage pharmaceutical company, where she serves on the audit and compensation committees.
+Additionally, from September 2015 through March 2021 she served on the board of directors for Neos Therapeutics, Inc., a pharmaceutical company, where she chaired the nominating and corporate governance committee.
+Neos Therapeutics was acquired by Aytu Biopharma Inc. in March 2021 and she now serves on the Aytu Biopharma board of directors.
 Ms. Hecht received a J.D. from Harvard Law School and a B.A. from Amherst College.

 Ken Johnson, Pharm.D.
 Dr. Johnson joined our company in March 2017.
 Prior to that, from 2016 to 2017, Dr. Johnson served as executive director, U.S. medical affairs for hospital specialty products at Merck, a pharmaceutical company.
 Previously, Dr. Johnson served as vice president of global medical affairs at Circassia Pharmaceuticals, a biopharmaceutical company, from 2015 to 2016 and as vice president of corporate medical affairs at Durata Therapeutics, a biopharmaceutical company, from 2012 to 2015.
-Prior to his time at Durata, Dr. Johnson also held senior management positions in medical affairs at Horizon Pharma, Inc., Takeda Pharmaceuticals North America, NeoPharm, Inc., Searle/Pharmacia Pharmaceuticals and Bristol-Myers Squibb.
+Prior to his time at Durata, Dr. Johnson also held senior management positions in medical affairs at Horizon Pharma, Inc., Takeda Pharmaceuticals North America, NeoPharm, Inc., G.D.
+Searle, LLC/Pharmacia Corporation and Bristol-Myers Squibb.